Overview

 Nesting records using the “Parent” field

-When nested records already exist in your workbook, you’ll be able to quickly change the parent + child relationship for one or multiple records.
+When nested records already exist in your workbook, you can quickly change the parent + child relationship for one or multiple records.

 To use this feature, select the corresponding record cell for the parent field and type in the primary label for the new parent it should be a child of.